 The swimming pool on the seventh floor is exclusively for hotel guests.
 But the basement E’SPA, with its palm-filled atrium, herbal steam rooms, marble foot spas, and ozone-and-mineral water pool is popular with moneyed locals, so book well ahead (2-5 days’ notice is recommended for treatments).
 Signature treatments range from a yoghurt-and-honey body wrap, to the rather less appealing ouzo oil massage (presumably not great for hangovers).
 The Yianni Hair Spa also offers pricey manicures and pedicures.

 From the liveried doormen (who politely ignore the stray dogs asleep at their feet) to the well-informed concierge, the GB has a well-deserved reputation for excellent service.
-Rooms on the sixth and seventh floors come with 24-hour butlers, who will arrange anything from private tours to plane rides.

 Every visiting VIP from Jimmy Carter to Jean Paul Gaultier.
 Opposite Parliament and surrounded by ministries, the GB has always been the Greek government’s unofficial guesthouse.
 It is also popular with American tourists and businessmen with generous expense accounts.